ryanef/ryanfdev/src/content/project/cogneato-terraform-cognito-aws.md

 ---
-title: "Cogneato: User Authentication with AWS Cognito"
+title: "Cogneato: User Authentication with React, AWS Cognito, API Gateway, Lambda"
 pubDate: "February 28 2024"
 heroImage: "/blog-images/aws-cognito.png"
-tags: ["AWS", "Cognito", "Terraform", "React"]
+tags: ["AWS", "Cognito", "Terraform", "API Gateway", "DynamoDB", "React"]
-description: "Deploy AWS infrastructure with Terraform to quickly test and develop AWS Cognito."
+description: "Create a serverless architecture for a React application that uses AWS Cognito, API Gateway, and Lambda for user registration and authentication.
+The application also takes a look at protected routes with React Router and getting retrieving user profile information from DynamoDB."

 ---
 ## Table of Contents